MRT-Map/tile-renderer/docs.md

 ?

 ### `renderer.tools.lineToTiles(coords, minZoom, maxZoom, maxZoomRange)`
 Generates tile coordinates from list of regular coordinates using `renderer.tools.coordToTiles()`.
-Mainly for rendering whole points, lines, or areas.
+Mainly for rendering whole PLAs.

 ### Arguments
 * list[tuple] **coords** of coordinates in tuples of `(x,y)`